This post may contain affiliate links. Please read our disclosure policy.

 Storing + Freezing + Make-Ahead

-- How Long Can You Keep This In The Fridge?
+- How Long Can You Keep This In The Refrigerator?
 Leftovers can be stored in the fridge for 3-4 days.
+Store in an airtight container.

 - Can You Freeze This?
 Store it in a Ziploc bag and it can be frozen for up to 6 months!